mrosenzweiggit/artlist-scripts/README.md

 2. Develop a Python script to extract data from the API.
 3. Validate that the Python extraction works correctly.
 4. Implement ingestion into a schema named `DATA_LAKE`.
 5. Create scripts to populate the DWH tables from the raw data in `DATA_LAKE`.
+6. Validate the model

 ---